rivv0/Gunshot-detection/README.md

-# Gunshot Detection
+# Microphone array-based direction of arrival for gunshot detection

-## Developing a FPGA- based gunshot detection system.
+## Developing Classification and Localization Algorithm

 ## By using ADC, conversion of analog to digital signal.